SheikhAmin/CypressAutomation/README.md

-# CypressAutomation
-#It's an E-Commerce Website automated by Cypress.
+#It's an E-Commerce Website Automation
+#Here are the following tasks are done:
+Used Page Object Model pattern.